 Agency Administrated Projects

-There are numerous other agency administrated projects on going on the campus from upgrading the lighting, lowering the ceilings, replacing the floor tiles, replacing windows, upgrading the heating, and painting in the Residential Facility.
+· Upgrading the lighting, lowering the ceilings, replacing the floor tiles, replacing windows, upgrading the heating, A/C and painting in the Residential Facility.

-Construction of a new therapeutic and aquatic pool to be collocated with the new Health Care Facility.
-The therapeutic and aquatic pool will be donated and the agency will provide the money to construct the building to support the pools.
-At this time DPW is working on a feasibility study for this project.
+· Construction of a new therapeutic and aquatic pool to be co-located with the new Health Care Facility.
+The therapeutic and aquatic pool will be donated and the agency will provide the money to construct the building to support the pool.

 Veterans requesting care from the Department must be residents of the State of Connecticut at the time of application.
 A veteran must have been discharged with other than a dishonorable discharge and be a current resident of the State of Connecticut.
 Application for admission may be requested in advance.
 Fact sheets detailing admission requirements are available along with a general information booklet, or consult our website at www.ct.gov/ctva.